 crime infiltration

 But not everything is utopian, says Bray.
 There are many problems.
 With communities trying to run market oriented businesses there can be internal problems.
-Some have said that excessive regulation by the government is something that prevents the development of the sector, but I would say that the most important factor that affects it is organized crime.says the also author of the book Community forestry companies in Mexico: success in the commons and the seeds of a good Anthropocene.
+Some have said that excessive regulation by the government is something that prevents the development of the sector, but I would say that the most important factor that affects it is organized crime.

 It emphasizes that the situation varies according to the state, it is not in the whole country, it is reported that crime, with allies in the communities, takes over companies.
-There are other cases where companies have to pay their protection fee in regions that are dominated by crime..
+There are other cases where companies have to pay their protection fee in regions that are dominated by crime.

 In EFC of Oaxaca or Quintana Roo there is not much presence of organized crime, it is stronger in northern forest states; this would be from 2005, but the problem began to be more serious from 2010, he explains.

-Many of the communities and ejidos that have authorized forest management are in areas where there is a presence of organized crime, they have interventions in their activities, there are collections of land rights and there are regions where crime has appropriated the production process, practically controlling italert Salvador Anta, from the Mexican Civil Council for Sustainable Forestry (CCMSS), in an interview.
+Many of the communities and ejidos that have authorized forest management are in areas where there is a presence of organized crime, they have interventions in their activities, there are collections of land rights and there are regions where crime has appropriated the production process, practically controlling it

-Where they have to coexist with organized crime, ejidos and communities have to organize themselves to adequately carry out their productive activities, manifest.
+, manifest.
 There were exemplary cases that even had international FSC certification for their good forest management, such as the Barranca del Calabozo case, in Jalisco, but they lost it and organized crime now controls productive activity.
 The full benefits no longer reach the communities, he points out.

 Crime has taken over the forest regions.
-Something similar happened in Guerrero, there are ejidos, such as the Cordón Grande, that continue to do things, in a scenario of violence, conflicts and armed crime groupssays.
+Something similar happened in Guerrero, there are ejidos, such as the Cordón Grande, that continue to do things, in a scenario of violence, conflicts and armed crime groups

 Even this would lead in the coming years to a decrease in the volumes of national production.
-We have the capacity to produce more, but only 30 percent of national consumption is generated, community management is around 80 percent, the rest would be from small owners in Chihuahua, Durango, and Oaxaca, who have eight to 50 hectares. in which they take advantage of forest areasclarifies.
+We have the capacity to produce more, but only 30 percent of national consumption is generated, community management is around 80 percent, the rest would be from small owners in Chihuahua, Durango, and Oaxaca, who have eight to 50 hectares. in which they take advantage of forest areas